norrisollie/nextjs-portfolio-site/README.md

 A simple, single page portfolio website.
 A coding challenge from [codewell.cc](https://codewell.cc).

 # Built Using
-- Built in React and Next JS.
+- Built in React and Next JS with Typescript
 - Styled using SASS.
 - Hosted on Github Pages and deployed using Github Actions.